pragma-/pbot/doc/Registry.md

 antiflood.nick_flood_time_threshold || 1800
 antikickautorejoin.punishment || 300,900,1800,3600,28800
 antikickautorejoin.threshold || 4
-bantracker.chanserv_ban_timeout || 604800
+autorejoin.rejoin_delay | Delay before rejoining a channel after being kicked or requested to leave. | 900,1800,3600 bantracker.chanserv_ban_timeout || 604800
 bantracker.debug | Log verbose debugging information about the Ban Tracker. | 0
 bantracker.mute_timeout || 604800
+battleship.channel | Sets the channel for the Battleship game plugin. | ##battleship connect4.channel | Sets the channel for the Connect4 game plugin. | ##connect4
 factoids.default_rate_limit | The default rate-limit to set when creating new factoids. | 10
+factoids.max_channel_length | The maximum length the channel field can be. | 20
+factoids.max_content_length | The maximum length the content field can be. | 8192
+factoids.max_name_length | The maximum length the name field can be. | 100
+factoids.max_undos | Maximum undo history entries. | 20
 general.data_dir | Path to PBot `data/` directory. |
-general.deop_timeout | Time-out, in seconds, before PBot deops itself after being opped. | 300 general.module_dir | Path to PBot `modules/` directory. |
+general.daemon | Run PBot in daemon mode.
+Closes stdin and stdout, writes only to logfile. | 0 general.deop_timeout | Time-out, in seconds, before PBot deops itself after being opped. | 300 general.default_ban_timeout | Default timeout for bans. | 24 hours general.default_mute_timeout | Default timeout for mutes. | 24 hours
+general.module_dir | Path to PBot `modules/` directory. |
 general.module_repo | URL to source code of PBot modules; used in `factinfo` | https://github.com/pragma-/pbot/tree/master/modules general.no_dehighlight_nicks | If set to at true value then  when outputting text PBot will not convert nicks to text that avoids triggering IRC client nick-highlighting | not defined general.paste_ratelimit | How often, in seconds, between pastes to web paste-sites. |
-general.show_url_titles_channels | A regular-expression or comma-separated list of channels that should display titles for URLs. | `.*` general.show_url_titles | If set to a true value, PBot will show titles for URLs. | 1 general.show_url_titles_ignore_channels | A regular-expression or comma-separated list of channels that will not display titles for URLs. |
+general.send_who_on_join | When joining a channel, send the `WHO` command to get detailed information about who is present, and to check for ban-evasions. | 1 general.show_url_titles_channels | A regular-expression or comma-separated list of channels that should display titles for URLs. | `.*` general.show_url_titles | If set to a true value, PBot will show titles for URLs. | 1 general.show_url_titles_ignore_channels | A regular-expression or comma-separated list of channels that will not display titles for URLs. |